yonggqiii/optimizing-syb/README.md

 https://github.com/user-attachments/assets/d1dd286b-6265-46f3-b1f1-ec6c9d071de5

 This is a GHC plugin for optimizing [Scrap Your Boilerplate (SYB)](https://wiki.haskell.org/Scrap_your_boilerplate)-style traversals via specialization.
+With this plugin, virtually all runtime/space costs associated with using SYB constructs are eliminated by rebuilding handwritten "boilerplate" traversals from SYB-style traversals.

+Currently, this plugin supports optimizations for `mkT`, `mkQ`, `mkM` aliases (along with their `ext` variants), and the traversal schemes `everywhere`, `everywhere'`, `everything` and `everywhereM`.
+Support for other aliases and schemes are in progress.

+This plugin has been tested on GHC version 9.4.8.
+Support for more GHC versions is in progress.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started